Ankit176y/avax-project-4/README.md

 2. Create a New Solidity File: In the "File Explorer" pane on the left, click the "+" button to create a new file.

-3. Name your file DegenToken.sol
+3. Name your file GamingToken.sol

-4. Copy and paste the following code into DegenToken.sol File
+4. Copy and paste the following code into GamingToken.sol File

 5. Compile the contract using the Solidity compiler in Remix.